nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

  * 1a1.
 System display formatting error message.
      <br> Use case ends.

-### Use Case: `UC20` - find general event
+### Use Case 20: Find General Event

 **MSS:**

-1. User enters command to find a general event with keyword.
+1. User enters command to find a general event with the user's keywords.
-2. System display general event found by the keyword.
+2. System display the general event found by the keyword.
 <br> Use case ends.

 **Extensions:**